berkborazan/letterboxdratingremover/README.md

 ## To Customize
  You can just remove any line of code you want.
 Workflow is explained through comments.
+Do not forget to delete the function from the bottom!

     // Hides film ratings from the films' pages function hideRatingsChart() {